mjb3/Discuit.jl/docs/src/models.md

 # Discuit.jl models

-Discuit comes with a number of well known, mostly epidemiological models pre defined.
-This section describes the models and how to use them.
+This section describes the library of predefined models in Discuit.
+Models can also be user defined, or generated and modified according to need.
+The models included are mostly epidemiological (see [Miscellaneous](@ref) for other types of model).
+The next section described the model generating function and an overview of default model components.

 ## Generating models